JordanSFord/jordansford.github.io/_posts/2021-2-1-Welcome.md

 ---
 layout: post
-title: Welcome!
+title: Overview
 ---

-You can change the title above if you want to and then write your content.
+Jordan Ford is currently studying Biochemistry at Cal Poly-San Luis Obispo.
+Navigate the tabs above for more information!